Fort Garry Horse: Boulton's Mounted Infantry

-A unit name Boulton's Mounted Infantry was established in 1885.
-It was mobilised for active service on 10 April 1885 in the North-West Rebellion, and served with Middleton's Column of the North West Field Force until it was disbanded on 18 September 1885.
-In 1932, The Manitoba Horse Horse was granted the status of perpetuating Boulton's Mounted Infantry (see below).
+A unit named Boulton's Mounted Infantry was established in 1885.
+It was mobilized for active service on 10 April 1885 against the North-West Rebellion, and served with Middleton's Column of the North West Field Force until it was disbanded on 18 September 1885.
+In 1932, the Manitoba Horse was granted the status of perpetuating Boulton's Mounted Infantry (see below).

-The Fort Garry Horse
+Fort Garry Horse

 The Fort Garry Horse itself originated in Winnipeg on 15 April 1912, as the 34th Regiment of Cavalry.
 The following year it was re-designated the 34th Fort Garry Horse on 2 January 1913 and The Fort Garry Horse following the First World War on 15 March 1920.
 Winnipeg had originally been established as the expansionary outpost Fort Garry.
-On 15 December 1936, it was amalgamated with The Manitoba Horse.
-During the Second World War it was mobilised in the Canadian Active Service Force as a reconnaissance unit for the 2nd Canadian Infantry Division.
+On 15 December 1936, it was amalgamated with the Manitoba Horse.
+During the Second World War it was mobilized in the Canadian Active Service Force as a reconnaissance unit for the 2nd Canadian Infantry Division.
 The Fort Garry Horse, C.A.S.F., was later removed from the 2nd Division and converted to an armoured unit with the designation 10th Canadian Armoured Regiment (Fort Garry Horse).
 The Non-Permanent Active Militia component remaining in Canada was re-designated the 2nd Regiment, the Fort Garry Horse on 13 August 1940 and the 10th (Reserve) Armoured Regiment, (The Fort Garry Horse), on 1 April 1941.
 After the Second World War it was re-designated as the 10th Armoured Regiment (The Fort Garry Horse), on 31 January 1946, as The Fort Garry Horse (10th Armoured Regiment), on 4 February 1949; The Fort Garry Horse on 19 May 1958, the 2nd Fort Garry Horse on 11 October 1958, The Fort Garry Horse (Militia) on 1 January 1960 and finally The Fort Garry Horse on 16 June 1970, following the reduction to nil strength of the Regular Force regiment.

-The Manitoba Horse
+Manitoba Horse

 The Manitoba Horse originated in Roblin, Manitoba on 1 April 1912, as the 32nd Light Horse.
 It was re-designated the 32nd Manitoba Horse on 2 November 1912 and, following the Great War as The Manitoba Horse on 15 March 1920.
 On 15 December 1936, it was amalgamated with the Fort Garry Horse.

-Post-War
+Postwar

 On 11 October 1958, a Regular Force component was authorized as the 1st Fort Garry Horse.
 On 1 January 1960, it was re-designated The Fort Garry Horse.
 The regiment served in Canada, on NATO duty in West Germany and on United Nations duty in the Sinai and Cyprus.
 The Regular Force regiment was reduced to nil strength and placed on the Supplementary Order of Battle on 16 June 1970.